-The summary of financial and operating information presented for each of the three (3) years in the period ended December 31, 2024 were derived from the consolidated financial statements of AboitizPower, audited by SyCip Gorres Velayo & Co. ("SGV") and prepared in accordance with Philippine Financial Reporting Standards ("PFRS") Accounting Standards.
+The summary of financial and operating information presented below as at December 31, 2024, 2023, and 2022, and for each of the three (3) years in the period ended December 31, 2024 were derived from the consolidated financial statements of AboitizPower, audited by SyCip Gorres Velayo & Co. ("SGV") and prepared in accordance with Philippine Financial Reporting Standards ("PFRS") Accounting Standards.